thenetcircle/dino/docs/md/rest.md

 you can call this API with the status `back` to set the status back to `online`.
 Don't use `online` when a user is not away anymore, since `online` will trigger some other processing that's unnecessary for this case.

+If a user reloads the page (i.e. websocket re-connection), the user will not be away anymore and will be online again.

 If the user is invisible or offline, nothing happens when you call this API with `status` set to `away`.
 Similarly, if this user is `online` (that is, not `away`), nothing happens when you call this API with `status` set to `back`.
 For `back` and `away`, we only check Redis, so there's no real performance hit for calling this API often with the status